 In creating the Foundation, Congress directed that in its annual report the Center describe the purposes for which Foundation gifts were used in the reporting year.
-The Center used the following Foundation gifts in 2010:
+The Center used the following Foundation gifts in fiscal year 2017:

-• Funds provided by the American Association for the Advancement of Science to cover travel expenses for federal judges to attend three programs on emerging issues in neuroscience.
+- funds from the American Association for the Advancement of Science paid the travel expenses for federal judges to attend two programs on emerging issues in neuroscience;